inwx/ansible-collection/README.md

 # Ansible Collection

 Collection of modules, playbooks and roles for the INWX api.
+This plugin is on Ansible Galaxy: https://galaxy.ansible.com/inwx/collection

 ## Installation